-“Comparison is the thief of all happiness*,” says former NFL star Joe Ehrmann in denouncing the pressures on boys to “be a man,” in the film The Mask You Live In.
-Messages overt and covert from fathers down to video games leave males of all ages struggling with loneliness and fury.
-Similar pressures, certainly, weigh on females and most other human groups.
+“Comparison is the thief of all happiness,” says former NFL star Joe Ehrmann in denouncing the pressures on boys to “be a man,” in the documentary The Mask You Live In.* Messages overt and covert from fathers down to video games leave males of all ages struggling with loneliness and fury.
+Similar pressures, I would add, weigh on females and most other human groups.
 Comparing ourselves to others haunts and hurts us all.

 But there’s a catch: Comparison brings pleasure as well as pain.
 In How the Mind Works, psychologist Stephen Pinker concurs with the popular wisdom that “people are happy when they feel better off than their neighbors, unhappy when they feel worse off….You open your paycheck and are delighted to find you have been given a five percent raise—until you learn that your co-workers have been given a ten percent raise.”
 Happiness often lasts no longer than the tingle of the flattering comparison that brought it on.

 So how are we to understand happiness if it is so frail, so dependent on where we stand in relation to others?
 Many people don’t puzzle over the nature of happiness very much; they view it as a self-evident goal that they can pursue, find, and remain in, as if it were a job or a house.
 “I just want to be happy.”
 I remember my surprise decades ago when a friend mentioned off-handedly that perhaps happiness is not the goal of life.
 The possibility had never occurred to me.

 Happiness looks a little clearer quickly when we separate the two broad meanings of the word.
 One is satisfaction, as in “Overall, I’m happy with my life so far.”
 The other meaning is the emotional flush of joy or excitement, as in “happy dance.”
 Another understanding of happiness and how to reach it, one that does not depend on comparison to others, is the practice of mindfulness that many find to be a path towards contentment and joy.